All Episodes

 Therefore, the tradition of the ancient central sun, the superior sun, the best sun, these were the ancient terms for that sun to distinguish it from the body we call sun today.

-The exhalation or the departure of the sun god's own heart soul as a great comet as the great fiery serpent dragon and then there follows a period of incredible catastrophe remembered as cosmic night the wars of the gods tremendous upheavals And then a regeneration of the sky in a substantially transformed order.
+And then there follows a period of incredible catastrophe, remembered as cosmic night, the wars of the gods, tremendous upheavals, and then a regeneration of the sky in a substantially transformed order.

-That was the original identity of the planet Venus as the central luminous heart soul of the original universal monarch.
+And that was the original identity of the planet Venus as the central luminous heart-soul of the original universal monarch.

-All right, uh, if that was the order of things, uh, is there any suggestion what mixed up the order of things, turned it into a comet, uh, realigned everything?
+If that was the order of things, is there any suggestion what mixed up the order of things, turned it into a comet, realigned everything?

 Velikovsky never said that the ancient sun gods were the planet Saturn.